 Section 1.
-The constitution and By-Laws may be revised or amended by a two thirds majority vote provided that the proposed amendment has been submitted in writing to the general membership at least one meeting before the meeting at which it will be voted on.
+The By-Laws may be revised or amended by a two thirds majority vote provided that the proposed amendment has been submitted in writing to the general membership at least one meeting before the meeting at which it will be voted on.

 Article 9- Disciplinary Action

 Any member may file written charges against another member for consideration by the membership.
 The written charges will be delivered to the president.
 The president will appoint three members from the general membership to review each case and report to the membership their findings and recommendation.
 The membership will discuss and vote upon each matter.
 Individuals involved in the charges will be allowed to address the membership before a final vote is taken.
 They may be removed from the meeting unless asked to stay by the president to address any questions from the floor.
 The decision of the membership is final.
 Each case will be resolved at the meeting following the charges or a maximum of 45 days.

 Vehicles participating in club events, cruises, and caravans must follow strict safety guidelines when participating in club events such as cruising or shows.
 Motorcycles and scooters will not be allowed to participate in these events.